Katipō: Symptoms

-The clinical features of latrodectism are similar for all species of Latrodectus spiders.
-It is generally characterised by extreme pain.
-Initially, the bite may be painful, but sometimes only feels like a pin prick or mild burning sensation.
+The symptoms of a katipō bite are considered to be extremely similar to the bite of L. hasselti.
+The bite may be initially painful, but it sometimes only feels like a pin prick or mild burning sensation.
 Within an hour victims generally develop more severe local pain with local sweating and sometimes piloerection (goosebumps).
-Pain, swelling and redness spread proximally from the site.
-Less commonly, systemic envenoming is heralded by swollen or tender regional lymph nodes; associated features include malaise, nausea, vomiting, abdominal or chest pain, generalised sweating, headache, fever, hypertension and tremor.
-Rare complications include seizure, coma, pulmonary edema, respiratory failure or localised skin infection.
+Pain, swelling and redness spread away from the site.
+Less commonly, systemic envenoming is heralded by swollen or tender regional lymph nodes; associated features include malaise, nausea, vomiting, abdominal or chest pain, generalised sweating, headache, fever and hypertension.
 The duration of effects can range from a few hours to days, with severe pain persisting for over 24 hours after being bitten in some cases.